+ est. £1460.75

 Who was Elsie?

 Dr Elsie Inglis (1864 – 1917) was an early pioneering Scottish physician and surgeon.
-In 1894 Elsie set up her own medical practice and a hospice for women in Edinburgh.
-She was an ardent Suffragist and campaigner for women’s medical education.
+In 1894, Elsie set up her own medical practice and in 1904, a hospice for women in Edinburgh.
+She was an ardent suffragist, philanthropist and campaigner for women’s medical education.

-In 1914 she defied the War Office after being told ‘Go home and sit still’ and founded the Scottish Women’s Hospitals for Foreign Service, sending qualified teams of female doctors and nurses, auxiliaries and drivers to 11 countries including France, Serbia and Russia helping thousands of soldiers and civilians who were caught up in the horror of war.
+In 1914 she defied the War Office after being told ‘Go home and sit still’ and founded the Scottish Women’s Hospitals for Foreign Service.
+Elsie raised the equivalent of £53 million in today’s money to fund greatly needed medical care for those on the frontline.
+Over 1000 female doctors, surgeons and nurses, VADs and drivers volunteered and travelled to 7 countries including France and Serbia, helping the Allied war effort where thousands of soldiers and civilians were caught up in the horror of war.